harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/cd-steps/containerized-steps/run-step.md

 <figcaption>Figure 2: The Background step Id, <code>pythonscript</code>, is used in a cURL command in a Run step.</figcaption>
 </figure>

-If the Background step is inside a step group, you must include step group Id, such as `curl STEP_GROUP_ID_BACKGROUND_STEP_ID:5000`, even if both steps are in the same step group.
+You must include step group Id, such as `curl STEPGROUPID_BACKGROUNDSTEPID:5000`, even if both steps are in the same step group.

 :::